oatlog/oatlog/doc/planning_report/main.typ

 == Evaluation

+Our evaluation will involve us answering the following questions for regarding our engine:

+- Is it correct?
+- Is it faster in general, and if so by how much?
+- Is it slower in some scenarios?
+If so, how common and how large is the slowdown?
+- Does it generalize to real apps?

+Due to our engine being compatible with egglog @egglog, we can piggy-back on its test suite of 93 tests.
+These should be sufficient to serve as a primary test of our engine's correctness.
+Additionally, as many of them are also used to regression test egglog's performance, we should also be able to use them for most of our benchmarking.
+The breadth of the tests should indicate the sorts of theories where our engine performs better and worse in performance terms.

+Benchmarking against engines other than egglog, such as egg @egg and eqlog @eqlog, will be done on a best-effort basis and be secondary to the comparison with egglog.
+While there are semantic differences that exclude many tests, we aim to implement a compiler from the egglog language to the eqlog language in order to facilitate benchmarks against eqlog.

 Defining a good single metric for benchmarking is unfortunately nontrivial and taking inspiration from previous work @egg @egglog, we plan to combine measuring
 - e-nodes created per second, between engines implementing the same ruleset with similar scheduling, since this implies roughly the same e-nodes (semantically) are created,
-- time until convergence for small theories with finite closure,
+- time until convergence for small theories with finite closure, and
-- and time required for equivalent optimization as measured by specific program synthesis applications such as Herbie @herbie.
+- time required for equivalent optimization as measured by specific program synthesis applications such as Herbie @herbie.

-As we aim to support theories specified in the egglog language @egglog, we can piggy-back on test cases and applications that are already written.
-We aim to primarily verify correctness and benchmark by using the egglog test suite, supplemented with larger e-graph applications that already have implementations in the egglog language @egglogHerbie as an end-to-end case study in the usability and performance of our engine.
+This last avenue, to consider full EqSat applications, is made feasible by existing implementations in the egglog language @egglogHerbie and serves as an end-to-end case study in the usability and performance of our engine outside the microbenchmark context.

-//#todo[Matti: Please explain thoroughly what kind of environment you are using for running the
-// experiments (both hardware and software) (reproducibility, hardware/software, nix)]

 == Environment